The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 Of further relevance are:

-There have been some ongoing developments and endeavours to take advantage of blockchain concerning real estate transactions, or to create new opportunities regarding capital investments in the form of tokenisation of real estate assets by some start-ups in Germany, but nothing concrete.
-Real estate data is kept in incompletely digitalised silos which means that neither quality data nor a decentralised data infrastructure have been achieved so far.
+There have been continuing developments and endeavours to take advantage of blockchain concerning real estate transactions, or to create new opportunities regarding capital investments in the form of tokenisation of real estate assets by some start-ups in Germany, but nothing concrete.
+Real estate data is kept in incompletely digitalised silos, which means that neither quality data nor a decentralised data infrastructure have been achieved so far.
 Furthermore, regulatory questions have not been clarified so the legal framework has not been established.
 Therefore, although both applications are promising, it is unlikely that there will be significant development in the next 12 months.

 Generally, there are freehold titles granting full and absolute ownership, and heritable building rights (Erbbaurechte) giving the right to lease the land for a certain amount of time (30–99 years) and to erect buildings on it.
 Both categories can be split into condominium shares accompanied by special rights of use for a designated area of the property.

-Properties can be encumbered with various rights in rem, such as, easements (Dienstbarkeiten), land charges (Grundschulden) and mortgages (Hypotheken).
+Properties can be encumbered with various rights in rem, such as easements (Dienstbarkeiten), land charges (Grundschulden) and mortgages (Hypotheken).